-As you can see, in English we use the pronoun “him” in both sentences, because English dative case matches with accusative.
+As you can see, in English we use the pronoun “him” in both sentences, because the English dative case matches with the accusative.
 But in Russian they are different.
-This is what the grammatical function of a word is, and why the cases are needed in Russian language.
+This is what the grammatical function of a word is, and why the cases are needed in the Russian language.

 Which Russian cases do I have to learn?